BlochLior/react-and-django-tutorial/README.md

 A modern, full-stack polling application built with **React** (frontend) and **Django** (backend).
 This project demonstrates enterprise-level development practices with comprehensive testing, performance optimization, and maintainable architecture.

+todo: need to update the readme since it is somewhat irrelevant at parts.

 ## 🎯 Project Overview

 This is a **production-ready polling application** that allows users to: